adamradocz/Cloud-Image-Optimizer/README.md

 # Cloud-Image-Optimizer
-Image optimizer back-end with WordPress plugin
+Image optimizer with asp.net core backend and WordPress plugin.

+The project needs a serious update.
+It's intended as a base for anyone who wants to create an imnage optimization servive.